-Phi Theta Kappa is an International Honor Society for two-year colleges which strives to promote leadership, scholarship, fellowship, and services not only to the college but also to the community.
-Students have the opportunity to enter regional and international competition in areas of visual arts, literary achievements, music compositions, and science projects.
-To be eligible for membership, students must have completed at least 12 hours credit at NEO College and must have a cumulative grade point average of 3.5.
+Phi Theta Kappa is an International Honor Society for two-year colleges which strives to promote leadership, scholarship, fellowship, and service.
+Students have an opportunity to enter regional and international competition in areas of visual arts, literary achievements, music compositions, and science projects.
+To be eligible for membership, students must have completed at least 12 college credit hours at NEO College and must have a cumulative grade point average of 3.5.
 Students who have an interest in Phi Theta Kappa and have demonstrated academic excellence either in high school or college, but who have not completed the requirements for full membership may apply for provisional membership.
 Selection for membership is made at the opening of each semester.
+For more information about Phi Theta Kappa, contact the office for the Vice President for Academic Affairs, Library Administration Building, Room 112 or call 918-540-6203.